Amazon

 Tiered approach — Modular templates for everyday communications and time restrictive projects, and custom HTML for strategic, new channels and campaigns at a smaller scale that allowed time for exploration and testing.

-Testing live product cycle — Template iterations tested against the previous versions to measure the impact of specific design decisions (visual hierarchy, copy hierarchy, color choices, layout) on user engagement and conversion.
+Testing live product — New custom designs tested against the previous templates to measure the impact of specific design decisions (visual hierarchy, copy hierarchy, color choices, layout) on user engagement and conversion.
 Iterated based on what worked, not assumptions.

 Results — Clickthrough & revenue

-Example: New Holiday Toy Email HTML — Templates outperformed the legacy design by 7.21% increase click-through rate.
+Example: Holiday Toy HTML email — Outperformed the legacy design by 7.21% increase click-through rate.
 In practical terms: on 127M emails, this meant ~9.1M additional customer clicks.

 A single campaign email generated $63.5k in incremental revenue.
 When extrapolated across our portfolio of high-impact campaigns, this represented significant revenue uplift that could scale across markets.